Michael Baum (surgeon)

 Michael Baum (born 1937), Professor Emeritus of Surgery and visiting Professor of Medical Humanities in University College London (UCL), is a British surgical oncologist who specialises in breast cancer treatment.
 He is also known for his contributions to the evaluation and support of patient quality of life.
 He has been Professor of Surgery in King's College London, the Royal Marsden Hospital and UCL.
 He is a notable critic of alternative medicine.
+Baum began his career in Israel and has played a major role in promoting links between Israel and the UK in the field of breast cancer research.